Top creditors to suspend poorest countries' debt payments: France

 “We have obtained a debt moratorium at the level of bilateral creditors and private creditors for a total of $20 billion euros,” Bruno Le Maire told journalists.

-The government creditors, including not only the Paris Club but also China, are to suspend $12 billion under the agreement, which remains to be finalised on Wednesday.
+The government creditors, including not only the Paris Club but also China and other members of the Group of 20 economic powers, are to suspend $12 billion under the agreement, which remains to be finalised on Wednesday.

+Separately, a senior German official spoke of a debt moratorium by official creditors worth up to $14 billion.

+“We’re glad in particular that China agreed to participate in this moratorium.
+All that will free up money for the countries that need it the most,” Le Maire said.

 Private creditors have agreed on a voluntary basis to roll over or refinance $8 billion in debt, a French finance ministry source said.

-Of the total $32 billion due this year, the remaining 12 billion euros is owed by multilateral lenders, mainly the World Bank.
-Le Maire urged such lenders to join initiative.
+Of the total $32 billion due this year, the remaining 12 billion euros is owed by multilateral lenders, mainly the World Bank, Le Maire said, urging such lenders to join the debt relief initiative.

-(This story has been refiled to restore dropped given name in third paragraph.)
+The World Bank and the International Monetary Fund called last month on government creditors to give debt relief and the IMF said on Monday it would do so for 25 countries under its Catastrophe Containment and Relief Trust, which has about $500 million in resources on hand.

+French President Emmanuel Macron said in a television address to the French nation on Monday that African countries should be helped by “massively cancelling their debt”.